MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 ### Exercise 3: Create Azure Container Registry

 Azure Container Registry provides storage of private Docker images for container deployments.
 The service is a managed, private Docker registry service based on the open-source Docker Registry 2.0.
 Azure Container Registry is used to store and manage your private Docker container images.

+The Azure Container Registry will be used to store and deploy modules to Azure IoT Edge devices.

 In this exercise, you will use the Azure portal to create a new Azure Container Registry resource.